 Editor’s Choice

-And how did we come to that conclusion?
-Well, simply put the Revel IV tick all the boxes.
-They’re relatively lightweight, warm enough for frigid climates, waterproof, agile, supportive, and fairly priced.
+They’re also relatively lightweight, warm enough for frigid climates, waterproof, agile, supportive, and fairly priced.
 Importantly, we also found these the most comfortable of the bunch after several hours of traipsing on the trails.

 The Revel IV Polar uses 400g of KEEN.WARM recycled insulation and are comfort rated to -40°F/-40°C by the brand.
 While we believe this rating might be a bit of a stretch (and will vary from person to person), we found them to be among the warmest options on our list, after the Baffin Impact.